mozilla/addons-server/docs/topics/api/v4_frozen/reviewers.rst

 List Versions
 -------------

-This endpoint allows you to list versions that can be used either for :ref:`browsing <reviewers-versions-browse>` or diffing versions.
+This endpoint allows you to list versions that can be used either for :ref:`browsing <v4-reviewers-versions-browse>` or diffing versions.

     .. note::
         Requires authentication and the current user to have ``ReviewerTools:View``